mouryasuraj/Keeping-Record-Project/README.md

 ### Technology

-I used React.js, Materila UI
+I used React.js, Material UI

 ### Setup
 - download or clone the repository